 |Application Deadline||February 15||January 15|

 Please use this checklist to ensure you have completed all the required steps of the application process.
 The checklist is for your own use and does not need to be submitted through DICAS.

 - WIC Track Application Checklist (PDF)

 Maricopa County’s Dietetic Internship program is currently accredited by the Accreditation Council for Education in Nutrition and Dietetics (ACEND).
 ACEND® can be contacted by:

 What is the Pass Rate of Graduates who take the CDR Registration Examination for Dietitians within 12 Months of their First Attempt?

-For the three year period of 2014-2017, the pass rate for graduates who take the exam within one year of their first try is 87%.
+For the three-year period of 2018-2020, the pass rate for graduate who take the exam within one year of their first try is 97%.